allison-casey/HyREPL/README.md

 Missing features
 ----------------
 * `:Require[!]` does not yet work.
 Use `:%Eval` to evaluate complete files.
-* fireplace is not automatically loaded when editing Hy files.
-You need to set the file type to `clojure` manually.
 * fireplace uses a lot of clojure-specific pieces of code.
 Most of these could be transformed with workarounds.